Analysis | A big problem for Democrats is they need more Joe Manchins, not fewer

-Manchin and Sinema are currently irritating everyone else in their party by doing precisely that (as they see it): submarining (as everyone else sees it) President Biden’s policy agenda by slowing the passage of spending bills as they push for nebulously-defined alterations.
+Manchin and Sinema are currently irritating everyone else in their party by doing precisely that (as they see it): submarining (as everyone else sees it) President Biden’s policy agenda by slowing the passage of spending bills as they push for nebulously defined alterations.
 Since every vote is needed in the Senate for anything to pass, it all comes down to what the two of them want, an enormous frustration to the rest of their party.

 And yet, in another sense, the party is lucky they have two senators to come down to.

 You are by now very familiar with the fact that the Senate is not perfectly representative of the will of the public.
 It was designed to provide equivalence to states, not state populations, and has always exhibited an imbalance of power between more- and less-populated states.
-In the moment, though, it means that a country that preferred a Democratic president by more than 4 percentage points last November has a Senate in which power is split.
+In the moment, though, it means that a country that preferred a Democratic president by more than four percentage points last November has a Senate in which power is split.
 But, again, that’s better than it could be.

 Just imagine that senators were apportioned simply on the basis of presidential voting.
 If that apportionment happened relative to the national tally, the Democrats would have a 52-to-48 senator advantage — and could ignore Manchin and Sinema.
-If, however, we simply hand both senators in each state to the winner of the state in 2020, the split falls to 50-50: Biden won 25 states and Donald Trump won another 25.
+If, however, we simply hand both senators in each state to the winner of the state in 2020, the split falls to 50-50: Biden won 25 states and Donald Trump won the other 25.
 That’s not fair, of course; plenty of purplish states are more likely to split their votes between the parties.
 If, for example, you assume that any state that had a margin of a half-point or less between Trump and Biden would have one Democrat and one Republican, you’re already looking at a four-senator advantage for the GOP.

-Move that up to a 1-point margin or a 2-point margin, and it’s a 7-senator advantage for the Republicans.
-If you figure that states with a 3-point margin between Biden and Trump would split their senators between the parties, you’ve suddenly got a 55-45 Republican Senate — even with a 52-48 Democratic country.
+Move that up to a one-point margin or a two-point margin, and it’s a seven-senator advantage for the Republicans.
+If you figure that states with a three-point margin between Biden and Trump would split their senators between the parties, you’ve suddenly got a 55-45 Republican Senate — even with a 52-48 Democratic country.

 This isn’t complicated to explain: a lot of Biden’s national margin was a function of massive wins in big states.
 His presidency is a function of narrow wins in smaller states — states that skew much more Republican than places like California.
 Places like Sinema’s Arizona.